RIAEvangelist/node-dominos-pizza-api/README.md

 ## Original module
 Depricated due to massive overhauling by @madelinecameron
-Still in npm for use of last version in production as dominos-pizza-api
+Still in npm for use of last version in production as dominos

 ` npm install dominos `